Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/publishing-rust-to-npm.md

 Well that's interesting!

-It took a little digging, but it seems like [I'm not the first][wbg-700] Rust user to run into this when using webpack.
+It took a little digging, but it seems like [I'm not the first][wbg-700] Rust user to run into this error when using webpack.

-What's going on here is that WebAssembly modules must be loaded and compiled asynchronously.
-Because we're compiling `wasm/ts/index.ts` (and the WebAssembly code it uses) into one big bundle, webpack doesn't have a "seam" it can use to import the WebAssembly asynchronously.
+I *think* this is because WebAssembly can't really be stuffed into a single `bundle.js` file, instead we can use webpack's code splitting functionality so that anything which needs to call WebAssembly will download and compile it separately.
+This requires adding some sort of "seam" so we can `await` the WebAssembly download and compilation before we get access to the exported functions.

-After looking at [rustwasm/wasm-bindgen#700][wbg-700] it seems like the best solution is to create a `bootstrap.js` who's sole purpose is to `import()` the rest of the code, and tell webpack that *that* is our entrypoint.
+After looking at [rustwasm/wasm-bindgen#700][wbg-700] it seems like the best solution is to create a `bootstrap.js` who's sole purpose is to `import()` (an asynchronous operation) the rest of the code, and tell webpack that *that* is our entrypoint.

 ```js
 // wasm/bootstrap.js